-Warning messages that have been reset are divided into two categories:
+Warning messages that have been reset are divided into three categories:

-- They will reappear on the display ten minutes from the reset. - They will not reappear until an ignition OFF-ON cycle has been completed.
+- They will reappear on the display every minute from the reset. - They will reappear on the display ten minutes from the reset. - They will not reappear until an ignition OFF-ON cycle has been completed.